Noninvasive preimplantation genetic testing for aneuploidy in spent medium may be more reliable than trophectoderm biopsy

 Fig. 1.
 False positives and false negatives arise from embryo mosaicism in TE biopsy PGT-A.

-Noninvasive PGT-A (niPGT-A), which is based on sequencing DNA released into the culture medium from both TE and ICM, may offer a solution to these problems but has previously had limited efficacy (Xu et al., 2016).
 In this study, fifty-two frozen donated blastocysts with TE biopsy results were thawed; each of their spent culture medium was collected after 24-h culture and analyzed by next-generation sequencing (NGS). niPGT-A and TE-biopsy PGT-A results were compared with the sequencing results of the corresponding embryos, which were taken as true results for aneuploidy reporting (Figure 2).

 Fig. 2.
 Workflow of sample processing for PGT-A analysis of TE biopsy, embryo, and spent culture media.

 We note that the fact that the Y chromosomes have a copy number (CN) of one in our niPGT-A data (Figure 3A, 3B) indicates the lack of maternal contamination from the cumulus cells in the culture media, which is essential for the ploidy detection.
-Among the 52 niPGT-A CN profiles, 4 showed numerous chromosomes with multiple gains and losses, and have high coefficients of variation (CVs), they were categorized as “noisy trace” (Figure 3C).
+Among the 52 niPGT-A CN profiles, 4 showed numerous chromosomes with multiple gains and losses, and have high coefficients of variation (CVs), they were categorized as “noisy trace†(Figure 3C).
 An example of a mosaic embryo in the embryo CN profile and in the niPGT-A CN profile were shown in Figure 3D.

 Fig. 3.
 The CN plots of embryo vs. spent culture medium at a sequencing depth of 0.02x.
 The chromosomes are shown in alternating red and blue colors.